QkoSad/dotfiles/.config/nvim/README.md

 https://github.com/nvim-treesitter/nvim-treesitter/issues/8043
 fixed with this merge
 https://github.com/neovim/neovim/pull/35307
-merge is for 0.11.4 and im on 0.11.3.
-For now merge is manually applied [X] fix blink working differently in command mode
+merge is for 0.11.4 and in on 0.11.3.
+For now merge is manually applied
-[X] blink snippets is somewhat annoying

 # Maybe remove

-Neogen -- rarely use, but probably should
-Harpoon -- seems nice always forget about it, can be raplced with marsk zen -- never use but i like how it looks workspace-diagnostics -- should be removed when the new changes are merged in nvim lazydev -- it annoys me kulala -- curl seemed better, but maybe i don't know its syntax
+kulala -- curl seemed better, but maybe i don't know its syntax

 # package manager